mouguu/ParodyYourAIScroll/README.md

 - ✅ Export conversations from Google AI Studio
 - ✅ Export conversations from ChatGPT
+- ✅ Export conversations from Gemini (with Thoughts content)
 - ✅ Support for Markdown and JSON formats
 - ✅ Clean, modern UI with Inter font
 - ✅ Auto-scroll to capture full conversation history